Ecological Storytelling & Wellbeing

 And as we witness what writer and Zen teacher David Loy describes as ‘the ominous consequences of what we have been doing to the earth and to ourselves’ it is clear that the Old Story narrative has become perilously dysfunctional.
 (5)

-These movements are challenging the core narratives of the Old Story by radically re-imagining – what ecophilosopher Joanna Macy describes as – our whole ‘relationship to our world, to ourselves, and to each other’.
+These movements are actively challenging the core narratives of the Old Story by radically re-imagining – what ecophilosopher Joanna Macy describes as – our whole ‘relationship to our world, to ourselves, and to each other’.
 (8)

 – And the Old Story/New Story framework of cultural historian Thomas Berry